-21 Individual dating of detrital apatite and zircon crystals in arenitic sediments by the fission track method is a useful, promising technique for provenance analysis.
-The ages form clusters which are characteristic for the main source areas 23 of siliciclastic sediments.
+Individual dating of detrital apatite and zircon crystals in arenitic sediments by the fission track method is a useful, promising technique for provenance analysis.
+The ages form clusters which are characteristic for the main source areas of siliciclastic sediments.
 The identification of age groups and the comparison of "age patterns" of sedimentary samples require graphical presentation of the data sets.
-A Visual Basic program is presented for calculating the main statistical 25 values and plotting the single grain ages.
+A Visual Basic program is presented for calculating the main statistical values and plotting the single grain ages.
 TRACKKEY provides a complete system for data processing for the external detector method using both zeta and activation calibration systems.
-The plots are linked to each other and they are 27 presented in one window for better overview.
-The program allows fast and easy selection and grouping of individual data. © 2001 Published by Elsevier Science Ltd. 29
+The plots are linked to each other and they are presented in one window for better overview.
+The program allows fast and easy selection and grouping of individual data. © 2002 Elsevier Science Ltd. All rights reserved.

-Keywords: Geochronology; Single-grain dating; Provenance analysis; Arenites; Statistics 31
+Keywords: Geochronology; Single-grain dating; Provenance analysis; Arenites; Statistics; Visual Basic

-35 1.
-Introduction
+1. Introduction

-37 Fission track (FT) geochronology is usually applied to reveal the low temperature part of the thermal history of 39 rocks.
-The apatite FT system resets at $\sim 130^{\circ}$ C, the annealing takes place practically in the temperature range of the "oil window"-between 60 and 120°C. 41 Besides thermochronology, a new branch of application 43 has gained popularity: FT chronology used for provenance studies because it is possible to date individual 45 detrital apatite and/or zircon crystals in arenitic rocks (McGoldrick and Gleadow, 1978; Hurford et al., 1984; 47 Cerveny et al., 1988; Hurford and Carter, 1991; Brandon, 1992; Brandon and Vance, 1992).
-If no post-

-49 depositional heating affected the sediment, the single-
+Fission track (FT) geochronology is usually applied to reveal the low temperature part of the thermal history of rocks.
+The apatite FT system resets at $\sim 130^{\circ}$ C, the annealing takes place practically in the temperature range of the "oil window"-between 60 and 120°C. Besides thermochronology, a new branch of application has gained popularity: FT chronology used for provenance studies because it is possible to date individual detrital apatite and/or zircon crystals in arenitic rocks (McGoldrick and Gleadow, 1978; Hurford et al., 1984; Cerveny et al., 1988; Hurford and Carter, 1991; Brandon, 1992; Brandon and Vance, 1992).
+If no postdepositional heating affected the sediment, the singlegrain ages preserve the FT ages of source regions of the sediment.
+For dating sedimentary samples, the result is not a single number, but an age distribution carrying information about the provenance of the sediments and thus, about the tectonic and palaeogeographic situation at the time of sedimentation.
+The evaluation of a complex age pattern is not always obvious, as the single grain data have relatively high uncertainty-usually between 15 and 40% relative error.
+The uncertainty depends on the number of tracks counted in one crystal (generally between <10 and ~ 300 nuclear events), which is controlled by grain characteristics such uranium content, age and size (Fig. 1).
+Several models have been published for the numerical treatment and separation of the components of a mixed sample (e.g. Seward and Rhoades, 1986; Dodson et al., 1988; Galbraith and Green, 1990; Brandon, 1992; Galbraith and Laslett, 1993; Sambridge and Compston, 1994; Garver and Brandon, 1994).
+However, graphical presentation is indispensable for the proper evaluation of a sample and also for the visualization of the age clusters defined by the previously cited numerical procedures.